Ribocentre-switch/Ribocentre-switch.github.io/_pages/tandemRS_page.md

 <p id="Tandem riboswitches sensing multiple ligands"> </p>
 <br><br>
 <p class="header_box" >Tandem riboswitches sensing multiple ligands</p>
 <font>Among the remarkable discoveries in the field of riboswitches is the identification of riboswitches with distinct binding sites for various ligands.
 Occasionally, these riboswitches feature a single expression platform subsequent to the final aptamer domain.
 In other instances, riboswitches exhibit two distinct, independently functioning regulatory units arranged in tandem.
-To enhance comprehension of the genetic regulation mechanism of these tandem riboswitches, we illustrate this concept using two examples: Tandem SAM-I and AdoCbl riboswitch from <i>Bacillus clausii</i>, and Tandem Guanine and PRPP riboswitch from <i>Syntrophothermus lipocalidus</i>.</font><br>
+To enhance comprehension of the genetic regulation mechanism of these tandem riboswitches, we illustrate this concept using two examples: Tandem SAM-I and AdoCbl riboswitch (A) from <i>Bacillus clausii</i>, and Tandem Guanine and PRPP riboswitch (B) from <i>Syntrophothermus lipocalidus</i>.</font><br>

 <div style="weight:400px;display:block;margin:0 auto;border:solid 1px;border-radius:0;">
 <img src="/images/tandem/Tandem_RS_3.svg" alt="drawing" >